 2. Government Websites

 For some reason, government websites seem almost always to look outdated, like they have not been updated since 1997.
-Take a look at the EFTPS (Electronic Federal Tax Payment System) website.
+Look at the EFTPS (Electronic Federal Tax Payment System) website.

-The website not only looks outdated, but the page does not even fill the screen – half of the screen remains a blank, white space.
+The website looks outdated, and the page does not even fill the screen – half of the screen remains a blank, white space.

 The reality is that government websites often run on old software systems that have not been updated for decades.
-Overhauling all of these systems, with all the data in them, and transferring them to a modern software system that is entirely different, would not be a simple task.
+Overhauling these systems, with all the data in them, and transferring them to an entirely different modern software system would not be a simple task.

 State government sites are a bit better – at least recently.
 Still, sites like NorthDakota.gov are pretty ugly.